DavidStevensonVtex/Ubuntu-Unleashed/ch15/README.md

 * Runlevel 6 - This runlevel reboots the system.

 Never forget that uncontrolled physical access is a virtual guarantee of access to your data by an intruder.

+#### Booting into the Default Runlevel

+Ubuntu boots into runlevel 5 by default, which means it starts the system as normal and leaves you inside the X Window System, looking at the graphical login prompt.
+It knows what runlevel 5 needs to load by looking in the rc*.d directories in `/etc`.
+Ubuntu contains directories for rc0.d through to rc5.d and rcS.d.

+`ll /etc | egrep "rc[0-9A-Za-z].d"`

+The K or S in the file name prefixes indicates whether a particular service should be killed (K) or started (S) and pass a value of stop or start to the appropriate /etc/init.d script.